michael-k-goff/SentimentAnalysis/README.md

 - Count Vectorization,
 - Prediction of VADER's sentiment label with a random forest classifier,
 - Evaluation of the model with precision, recall, and f1-score by label, as well as a confusion matrix.

+The Jupyter notebook contains more explanatory comments and more code displaying intermediate output than the python scripts.